 There's been a bouquet of flowers (still in cellophane) on the doorstep of number 67 all week.
 The man who lives there must know about them because he's been out working in his garden every day.

-A window cleaner was up his ladder at no.94.
-I shouted hello as I walked down the garden path but he didn't respond.
+A window cleaner was up his ladder at number 94.
+I shouted hello as I walked up the garden path but he didn't respond.
 When I came back down the path, he'd climbed down, and was walking across the lawn to get his buckets.
-He didn't look up from under the peak of his woolly cap as he passed but he slapped the back of one hand against the palm of the other several times and said "'seems to be getting fucking colder".
+He didn't look up from under the peak of his woolly cap as we passed but he slapped the back of one hand against the palm of the other several times and said "Seems to be getting fucking colder".
 I think he was talking to me because there was nobody else around.

 Two young men in hooded tops were fastening some blue flashing lights to the roof of a car.
 They each had an upturned bucket to stand on so they could reach.

 Back in town, a man on crutches with his cap on backwards was repeatedly gobbing on the path in the church gardens while his girlfriend (baby blue tracksuit and ponytail) was doubled over laughing at him.
-The man swung for her with his crutch but hit a pigeon instead.
+The man swung for her with his crutch and hit a pigeon instead which caused his girlfriend to collapse onto the floor in hysterics.